elizabeth-griffiths/ethereum-org-website/public/content/developers/docs/storage/index.md

 - [Filebase](https://filebase.com) _(IPFS Pinning Service)_
 - [Spheron Network](https://spheron.network/) _(IPFS/Filecoin pinning service)_

+If you're using IPFS for offchain NFT data, also back up that data in [NFT.Storage](https://app.nft.storage/signup).
+This is required to keep the data secure—IPFS pins aren’t maintained, the data can go offline.
+The NFTs become “dead” assets where ownership exists, but there is no longer access to the offchain data.

+[NFT.Storage](https://app.nft.storage/signup) is a purpose-built public good for securing offchain NFT data using IPFS and Filecoin.
+It aims to provide secure, long-term storage for NFT metadata and media with a focus on decentralization and transparency.
+NFT.Storage aims to ensure your data remains reliable and accessible for the long term.

 SWARM is a decentralized data storage and distribution technology with a storage incentive system and a storage rent price oracle.

 ## Data retention {#data-retention}